Hold on! Before we delve into the challenges of measuring the size of the dive industry, let me pose a question to you.

 A metric often used to evaluate trends in the dive industry is the number of entry-level open-water certifications.

 It used to be reasonably easy to find that kind of information, especially when the dive training agency with the largest market share, PADI, reported its annual number of certifications.
-However, once PADI no longer had a high rate of growth, they stopped reporting.
-And since then, their market shares appear to have shrunk, so the information wouldn’t be as representative as it used to be.
+However, once PADI no longer experienced high growth rates, they stopped reporting.
+And since then, their market shares appear to have decreased, so the information may not be as representative as it used to be.

 We can get bits and pieces of data on the number of certifications here and there.
 For instance, in the USA, DEMA produces a quarterly report on the number of entry-level certifications.
 But only three dive training agencies contribute to the report!

-Otherwise, knowing how many new divers got an open water certification does not tell us the size of the dive training market in dollars (or any currency) because dive centers and instructors make the sales to consumers.
-Therefore, the training agency issuing the C-card does not know the price of the course.
+Otherwise, knowing how many new divers obtain an open-water certification does not tell us the size of the dive training market in dollars (or any other currency) because dive centers and instructors make the sales to consumers.
+Therefore, the training agency issuing the C-card is unaware of the course price.

-And all of this data is about entry-level courses.
+All of this data pertains to entry-level courses.

 Traditionally, the dive industry’s business model has been highly tied to training new divers—selling them entry-level courses and a complete gear set, and sending them on their first dive trip.
 But that is a dying business model for many reasons that go beyond the scope of this article.